joejarvis64/j64.Harmony/Documentation/GettingStarted.md

  > ![Authorize Smart App](Images/InstallSmartAppScreen2.png "Authorize  Smart App")

  After you have successfully authorized you are redirected back to the j64Harmony web app.
 It should say that you have succesfully authorized the smart app.
 At this point, you can bring up your mobile app and you should see the j64 smart app and j64 device types installed.
-Again, it will install and name the devices according to the information that you setup on the home page of the j64 Harmony app.
+ The devices in the mobile app are named according to the information that you setup on the home page of the j64 Harmony app.

 > ![Authorize Smart App](Images/InstallSmartAppScreen3.png "Authorize  Smart App")

 # Step 9 - Test it out

  If you have reached this point everything should be ready to go.
 Pull up your Smart Things mobile app and you should be able to find the devices in your "Things" section.
 Everything is named as you specified on the home page of the j64 Harmony App.
 I like to put all of these devices into a room in the mobile app since that makes it easy to find all of the devices.